thoughtworks/build-your-own-radar/README.md

 ```
 $ docker pull wwwthoughtworks/build-your-own-radar
-$ docker run --rm -p 8080:80 -e CLIENT_ID="[Google Client ID]" wwwthoughtworks/build-your-own-radar
+$ docker run --rm -p 8080:80 -e CLIENT_ID="[Google Client ID]" wwwthoughtworks/build-your-own-radar:latest
 $ open http://localhost:8080
 ```

+**_Notes:_**

-Note: The other environment variables mentioned in the previous section can be used with `docker run` as well.
+- The other environment variables mentioned in the previous section can be used with `docker run` as well.
+- Docker images for all the [releases](https://github.com/thoughtworks/build-your-own-radar/releases) are available with their respective tags (eg: `wwwthoughtworks/build-your-own-radar:v1.0.0`).

 ### Advanced option - Docker image with a CSV/JSON file from the host machine